 For a long time, I resisted pursuing entrepreneurship despite my heart being pulled towards it.
 I allowed my fear to run me off when instead I should have followed it as a sign.
 Here’s a quick list of some of the fears I experienced:

-- A fear of the unknown- I didn’t know what’s pulling me in this direction I’ve never explored, what’s to be expected?
+- Fear of the unknown- I didn’t know what’s pulling me in this direction I’ve never explored, what’s to be expected?

-- A fear of what family, friends, and girlfriends would think- if I took a leap without knowing what I was doing or getting myself into or even worse failed, how would they view me?
+- Fear of what family, friends, and girlfriends would think- if I took a leap without knowing what I was doing or getting myself into or even worse failed, how would they view me?

-- A fear of change- If I did this things will have to change and how much work will this be?
+- Fear of change- If I did this things will have to change and how much work will this be?

-- A fear of missing out- If it’s a lot of work what will I have to miss to sustain it?
+- Fear of missing out- If it’s a lot of work what will I have to miss to sustain it?

-- A fear of rejection or not being good enough- If I do this I want to be excellent, but what if I can’t live up or what if they don’t like me?
+- Fear of rejection or not being good enough- If I do this I want to be excellent, but what if I can’t live up or what if they don’t like me?

 10 years I ran from these and a variety of other fears only to see my dreams fall further away and my life crumble the farther they fell.